 Some US and Canadian health plans provide (usually limited) health coverage in Mexico, but not all, so you need to check beforehand.
 Even if they do, you should ask about what arrangements they have in the event you suffer an accident—read our guide below for details.

-If you live in Europe or Australia and are used to free health care at point of delivery (or through a Government-based insurance program) be aware that Mexico does NOT have reciprocal agreements with any other country for health care services.
+If you live in Europe, Canada, or Australia and are used to health care ‘free at point of delivery’ (or through a Government-based insurance program) be aware that Mexico does NOT have reciprocal agreements with any other country for health care services.

 Health services and treatment under the US-sponsored Medicare System is not available in Mexico, either.